-Knowledge Engagement Strategy Beginning of your Program Get to know the Office of International Student and Scholar Services (OISS) and the many resources they provide.
+Knowledge Engagement Strategy Beginning of your Program Get to know your OISS adviser and the many resources they provide.
 Understand the process of applying for work authorization (CPT or AT) for a U.S. internship and the process for applying for a Social Security Number.
 Learn about resumes, interviewing, and other aspects of the U.S. job search.
 Meet with a career adviser to begin discussing your interests and career goals.
 Experience U.S. networking, including building a LinkedIn profile or conducting informational interviews.
 Attend recruiting events, such as career fairs and company events, to learn about companies and to gain experience speaking with U.S. employers.
+Discover opportunities on Handshake.
 Research companies in your areas of interest and understand recruiting timelines for your industries of interest.
 Start applying for internships or other relevant experiences during your academic program.
 Strategically network with employers and alumni.
-Midway through your Program Understand the process of applying for post-graduation work authorization (OPT or AT) Explore alumni and networking resources (e.g., Northwestern Alumni Association, Northwestern Externship Program, Northwestern Mentorship Program, Our Northwestern).
+Midway through your Program Understand the process of applying for post-graduation work authorization (OPT or AT).
+Explore alumni and networking resources (e.g., Northwestern Alumni Association, Northwestern Externship Program, Northwestern Mentorship Program, Our Northwestern).
 Attend recruiting events, such as career fairs and company events, to learn about companies and to gain experience speaking with U.S. employers.
 Gain practice with mock interviews and talking about your skills and experiences.
 Continue participation in networking, career workshops and meet with your career adviser.
 Continue applying for internships or other pre-graduation work experiences.
-Utilize resources such as GoinGlobal, MyVisaJobs, and LinkedIn to research companies that tend to hire international students.
-Conclusion of your Program Speak with the OISS for more information about OPT processing times, and strategies for applying.
+Utilize resources such as GoinGlobal, MyVisaJobs, Interstride, and LinkedIn to research companies that tend to hire international students.
+Interstride is a tool available for McCormick and Weinberg international students.
+Conclusion of your Program Speak with the OISS Adviser for more information about OPT processing times, and strategies for applying.
 Follow up with previously established connections, including career fair contacts, networking contacts, or former internship supervisors to learn about potential opportunities.
 Apply for post-graduate work experiences in your areas of interest.
 Apply for OPT 90 days prior to the date you intend to start working in the U.S., due to the processing time.